openfaas/openfaas.github.io/_posts/2022-06-09-howto-package-functions-with-helm.md

 Learn how to package and deploy your OpenFaaS functions with Helm.

 ## Introduction
-We got some questions from our users who asked us how they can provide configuration options when they deploy functions.
-This can be useful if you want to update the image tag for a new version of a function.
-Or, if you want to set common configuration values like limits or environment variables across functions without having to maintain multiple versions of your function stack files.
+After speaking to various customers about how to set up CI/CD with OpenFaaS, we wanted to share a couple of patterns that we've seen work well.

-In this post we'll explore how to package functions with Helm, and a simpler alternative too.
+This article will focus on how to set dynamic data like an image tag or a git SHA, we'll also show you how to set specific configuration for functions in one place without having to resort to editing things in multiple places.

 ## The OpenFaaS Operator
 The easiest way to deploy functions right now is by using the `faas-cli` commands.
 The CLI uses the OpenFaaS REST API to deploy functions.
 In modern production environments you might want to use a GitOps approach to deploy build artefacts from your Continuous Integration pipeline to your cluster.